mukul273/devops/terraform_associate_2023/README.md

    1. `terraform init`
    2. `terraform plan`
    3. `terraform apply`
-   4. `terraform destroy` - (optional) when you want to destroy your resources
+   4. `terraform destroy` - (optional) when you want to destroy all your resources

 6. Your ec2 instance should be created now (wait for it to be created and in running stage to verify in aws EC2 dashboard)
-7.
+7. `terraform destroy -target github_repository.example`  is an example to destroy github resource
+8.